My Favorite Protein Green Smoothie

 Ingredients

-• 1 large banana, frozen
+• 1 large banana, sliced and frozen

-• 1/2 cup spinach
+• 1/2 cup baby spinach or kale

 • 2 tablespoons rolled oats

-• 1 Medjool date, pitted
+• 1 Medjool date, pitted (optional)

 • 1 tablespoon hemp hearts or chia seeds